 - If my family member wants to receive services from a person from their own racial or ethnic group, staff help them connect to those services.
-(Agree = 79%) - If my family member wants to receive services from a person of their own gender and/or from the LGBTQ+ community, staff help them connect to those services.
-(Agree = 76%) - Some of the treatment staff are from my family member's racial or ethnic group.
-(Agree = 80%) - The facility has pictures or reading material that show people from my family member's racial or ethnic group.
-(Agree = 74%)
+(Agree = 82%) - The facility has pictures or reading material that show people from my family member's racial or ethnic group.
+(Agree = 78%)